Malaysian Airlines 370 solved

 Mossad followed the same modus operandi that they did for the hijacking of the September 11 planes.

-Using Mossad’s control of Malaysian Airlines and Malaysian International Airport, they spirited onto the planes all the equipment they needed.
+With Mossad’s control of Malaysian Airlines and Malaysia’s Kuala Lumpur International Airport, they were able to spirit onto the planes all the equipment they needed.

-Sayanim on the ground assisted them with the operation.
+Sayanim (Jewish spies) on the ground assisted them with the operation.

 Two Mossad commandos impersonated and assumed the identity of two Iranians whom they had killed earlier.
 They were able to get through identification checks because Mossad’s companies, such as Mossad Services and ICTS, had done the necessary clearances beforehand so that passport control and baggage inspection would go through smoothly.